MisterIdle/UVTO-Projet-Unity/README.md

 ## 📖 About the Game

 UVTO is a first-person exploration game where you must search and collect specific objects in a house.
-Navigate through the environment, use your flashlight wisely, and uncover hidden items.
+Navigate through the environment without getting caught by the owner!

 🎮 **Play Now:** [UVTO on itch.io](https://misteridle.itch.io/uvto)